flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/integrations.md

 ![](../img/integrations_archi.svg)

-Since they involve interaction with legacy systems and custom logic, they need to be developed the first time you need to integrate one into your FLOWX setup.
+Since they involve interaction with legacy systems and custom logic, they need to be developed the first time you need to integrate one into your FLOWX.AI setup.

 ## Creating a custom integration

-Creating integrations for the FLOWX platform is pretty straightforward, you can use your preferred technology in order to write the custom code for them.
+Creating integrations for the FLOWX.AI platform is pretty straightforward, you can use your preferred technology in order to write the custom code for them.
 The only constraint is that they need to be able to send and receive messages to/from the Kafka cluster.

 #### Steps for creating an integration